tw3/ngx-friends/README.md

 1. `npm start`
 1. Navigate to http://localhost:4200/.

-Once the app is loaded you will see the User Input form.
+Once the app is loaded you will see the New User Details form.
 Enter in the name, age, weight, and friends for the user and click the Add User button.

 A series of charts will appear below the form that visualize the data you entered.